ghivert/redraw/README.md

 ```

 While this could feels strange at first, you'll get used to it quickly.
 To call
-the component, it's needed to call the function first, _before definining a new
+the component, you'll need to call the function first, _before definining a new
 component_.

 ```gleam